 Why propane is the leader in green energy

-America’s homes, businesses, and farms turn to propane because it’s economical and be used just about anywhere.
+America’s homes, businesses, and farms turn to propane because it’s economical and able to be used just about anywhere.
 Capable of powering everything from the smallest home appliances to huge agribusiness equipment, propane is arguably the world’s most versatile and reliable fuel source.

 But we sometimes forget the many environmental benefits of this clean-burning fuel.

 In rural America, those who live outside the natural gas mains primarily have two choices to power the appliances in their homes—propane and electricity.
 The benefits of pulling the plug, if you will, on electric appliances and switching to propane are well documented.
 Unlike electricity, there are no power interruptions with propane.
-A propane-fueled backup generator can even help keep your lights on and refrigerator running after any natural disaster.
+A propane-fueled backup generator can even help keep your lights on and refrigerator running after a natural disaster.
 There are financial benefits as well.
 According to the U.S. Department of Energy (DOE), homeowners who heat water with propane rather than electricity can enjoy average annual savings of $175.

 Looked at through an environmental lens, propane’s green attributes enable it stand head and shoulders above electricity.
 Here in the United States, approximately 50 percent of all electricity is produced by burning coal.
 According to the Propane Education & Research Council, propane produces 43 percent fewer greenhouse gas emissions than an equivalent amount of electricity generated from the U.S. grid.
 Their research also shows that propane-fueled residential furnaces emit up to 50 percent fewer nitrogen oxide (NOx) emissions and 82 percent fewer sulfide oxide (SOx) emissions than electric furnaces.